sruthiviswanath/petdetection/README.md

    - Install the required dependencies by running `pip install -r yolov5/requirements.txt`.

 2. Data Augmentation:
    - Since yolo training has augmentation No specific data augmentation techniques were applied in this implementation.
-However, a sample function named `data_augmentation.py` is provided for reference.

 3. Dataset Loading and Splitting:
    - The dataset was downloaded and stored in the appropriate directories.